 The Capital Purchase Program (CPP) was launched in October 2008 to help stabilize the financial system by providing capital to viable financial institutions of all sizes throughout the nation.
 With the additional capital that OFS offered, CPP participants were better equipped to undertake new lending and continue to provide other services to consumers and businesses.
 OFS received preferred stock or subordinated debt securities in exchange for the CPP investments.
 Most financial institutions participating in the CPP issued preferred stock with an initial dividend rate of five percent for the first five years, stepping up to a nine percent rate thereafter.
 In addition, OFS received warrants to purchase common shares or other securities from the banks to enable OFS to receive additional returns on its investments as banks recovered.
-OFS continues to wind down the remaining CPP investments through repayments by those institutions that are able to do so and restructuring investments in limited cases.
+OFS continues to wind-down the remaining CPP investments through repayments by those institutions that are able to repay, restructurings and sales of common stock, where OFS's investment shares were converted to common stock holdings.